 The preparation of financial statements in conformity with generally accepted accounting principles requires management to adopt accounting policies related to estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period, as well as the related disclosure of contingent assets and liabilities at the date of the financial statements.
-On an ongoing basis, management evaluates its accounting policies, estimates and judgments, including those related to inventories, long-lived assets and contingencies.
+On an ongoing basis, management evaluates its accounting policies, estimates and judgments, including those related to inventories, long-lived assets, claims and contingencies, income taxes and revenue recognition.
 Management bases its estimates and judgments on historical experience and various other factors that are believed to be reasonable under the circumstances.
 Actual results may differ from these estimates.
 There have been no significant changes to the critical accounting policies and estimates disclosed in the Company's 2005 Annual Report on Form 10-K.